 Sweeney Todd: How to Adapt

 Now that we’re into the top 10 Tim Burton movies, everything from here on out pretty much reaches “great” status.
 Sweeney Todd is without a doubt Burton’s most violent film, but even amongst all the blood and violence, he never loses his creative flair.
-The whimsy usually injected into his movies is replaced with macabre style, and it works brilliantly.
+The whimsy usually injected into his movies is replaced with a macabre style, and it works brilliantly.

 BEST TiM BURTON MOVIES